 OKR2B56 RV Kayak Rack

-Well, the OKR2B56 RV kayak rack could be the right option for you.
+The OKR2B56 RV kayak rack could be the right option for you.

 Plus, weighing 99 pounds, the OKR2B56 kayak rack is 9 pounds heavier than the KR2B56.
 On the other hand, its optional bike rack weighs 15 pounds, 3 pounds less than the KR2B56’s bike rack.

 In total, if you were to go for both the bike and kayak rack, you’d need to have at least 114 pounds left in your RV’s carrying capacity.
-Don’t also forget to count in the weight of the watercraft you will be transporting!
+Don’t also forget to count on the weight of the watercraft you will be transporting!

-The OKR2B56 rack is around $200 more expensive than its narrower analog, so it isn’t exactly a budget pick.
+The OKR2B56 rack is around $200 more expensive than its narrower analog, so it isn’t a budget pick.

 Pros: